A LoadBalancer service is the standard way to expose a service to the internet. With this method, each service gets its own IP address.

 LoadBalancer can be exposed via the

 minikube tunnel command.
-It will run until Ctrl-C is hit.
+It will run in a separate terminal until Ctrl-C is hit.

 minikube tunnel runs as a separate daemon, creating a network route on the host to the service CIDR of the cluster using the cluster’s IP address as a gateway.
 The tunnel command exposes the external IP directly to any program running on the host operating system.